 “Please, read it,” he says again.

-You glance at the door, book in hand, page open.
+You glance at the door, book in hand.
 The struggle is great.
 You look down at the book—the words stare you in the face.

 “…sin is crouching at your door; it desires to have you, but you must rule over it.”